 Welcome to the virtual home of Moriah L. Purdy.
 Here is for a lot of things.
 Here is the point from which I axis.

 I am currently a PhD student in the University of Pittsburgh’s program in Critical and Cultural Studies with a focus in Composition and Rhetoric, which I affectionately refer to as “graduate school part II,” as in 2010 I completed an MFA in Creative Writing (Poetry) from George Mason University.
-As of the fall of 2014 I will begin teaching at Pitt, starting with Seminar in Composition (Pitt’s first-year composition course).
 Between graduate school parts I and II I served as the Writing Center Assistant Director at Washington College where I also taught in the departments of English and Education.
 I have been writing creatively since I was young, have more than a decade of Writing Center experience (first as an undergraduate tutor and then as an administrator), and have been teaching at the college level since 2008.

 Many thoughts begin here at the blog and go off to be better articulated elsewhere, particularly in poem and in my classroom(s)… here is for beginnings.
 Since starting my PhD studies in the fall of 2013 I have been woefully short on time for general blogging.
 As such, things are a bit in transition here, as I’m moving the site from a primarily blog-feel to a website-with-blog-component-feel.
 A start at a teaching portfolio on this site is forthcoming.
 Revision, as always, is ongoing.

 DISCLAIMER: Most blog entry titles are derived from definitions via The Oxford English Dictionary.

 Please see my curriculum vitae and the other site pages for more things, or feel free to contact me.